huskyroboticsteam/Resurgence/README.md

 **and only supports graphics on Windows 11**.
 If you are going to need either of these, **please use a VM.**

-**Mac users:** Mac does not support CAN, the protocol which we use to communicate with hardware made by the Electronics team; if you are doing any low-level hardware integration (e.g. controlling motors or communicating with any Electronics board) then **please use a VM.** Otherwise, Mac should mostly work out of the box (_TODO: verify this_) although the installation instructions are different.
+**Mac users:** Mac does not support [CAN](https://en.wikipedia.org/wiki/CAN_bus), the protocol which we use to communicate with hardware made by the Electronics team.
+If you are doing any low-level hardware integration (e.g. controlling motors or communicating with any Electronics board) then **please use a VM** to develop the code (so that Linux kernel headers are present); you may need to use the Jetson anyway to test the CAN code since usually only embedded computers have CAN hardware.
+Otherwise, Mac should mostly work out of the box (_TODO: verify this_) although the installation instructions are different.

 **From here on out, the installation instructions will assume you are using Linux or Mac**.
 Windows users should run commands in either their Linux VM or their WSL